TheRhysFoster/Healthcare-Management-Database/README.md

 ## 🖥️ AWS & Linux Server Setup

 ### 🌐 AWS Instance
 For server hosting I selected an AWS EC2 instance with the `t3.micro` configuration running Ubuntu.
 In reality, if the database was live and contained millions records along with thousands of concurrent staff connections (via Front-End + API), then this configuration is nowhere near what is required to prevent slowdowns, WRITE locks and a loss of service.
-However for the purpose of this project, it is more than enough to demonstrate foundational tasks such as hosting the database on a live server, setting up user roles with permissions and automation via bash scripts.
+However for the purpose of this project, it is more than enough to demonstrate foundational tasks such as hosting the database on a live server, setting up user roles with permissions and writing bash scripts.

+### 🛠️ Installing PostgreSQL & Configuring Users / Permissions